Ibralogue/Ibralogue/README.md

    <a href="https://discord.gg/cGhVJmukTv">Discord</a>
 </p>

-> :warning: **Ibralogue is still in pre-release**: This means it is not production-ready yet.
+> **Warning**: **Ibralogue is still in pre-release**, this means it is not production-ready yet.
 Feel free to toy around with it but it is subject to rapid changes due to how early it is into development!

 ## About